citcheese/ODBParser/README.md

 * paste list of IP addresses from clipboard

 Other features:
-* keep track of all the IP addresses and databases you have queried along with info about each server.
+* keeps track of all the IP addresses and databases you have queried along with info about each server.
 * maintains stats file with number of IP's you've queried, number of databases you've parsed and number of records you've dumped
 * convert dumps you already have to CSV

-The minimum size database script will dump is 40 documents and max is <b>800000</b>, but you can set flag to grab database with unlimited number of documents if you like.
-Just be careful.
-If you don't set "nolimit" flag, script will create file with indices/collections that were too big along with a couple 5 entries from the index so you can take a look and see if want to grab them later.
+* the minimum size database script will dump is 40 documents and max is <b>800000</b>, but you can set flag to grab database with unlimited number of documents if you like.
+* for every database that has total number of records above your limit, script will create an entry in a special file along with 5 sample records so you can review and decide whether the database is worth grabbing
+* Output is JSON.
+You can convert the files to CSV on the fly or you can convert only certain files after run is complete.
+Converted JSON files will be moved to folder called "JSON backups" in same directory. <b>NOTE:</b> When converting to CSV, script drops exact duplicate rows and drops columns and rows where all values are NaN, because that's what I wanted to do.
+Feel free to edit function if you'd rather have exact copy of JSON file.
+* If you already have JSON files that you have dumped from other sources, you can convert them to CSV with the script.
+* <b>Windows ONLY</b> If script pulls back huge number of indices that have field you care about, script will list names of the dbs, pause and give you ten seconds to decide whether you want to go ahead and pull all the data from every index as I've found if you get too many databases returned even after you've specified fields you want, there is a good chance data is fake or useless logs and you can usually tell from name whether either possibility is the case.
+If you don't act within 10 seconds, script will go ahead and dump every index.
+* as you may have noticed, lot of people have been scanning for MongoDB databases and holding them hostage, often changing name to something like "TO_RESTORE_EMAIL_XXXRESTORE.COM."
+The MongoDb scraper will ignore all databases and collections that have been pwned by checking name of DB/collection against list of strings that indicate pwnage
+* script is pretty verbose (maybe too verbose) but I like seeing what's going on.
+Feel free to silence print statements if you don't care.

 Customization
 -------------